pkaczmarek/llama-ocr/README.md

 - [x] Add support for local images OCR
 - [x] Add support for remote images OCR
+- [ ] Add support for single page PDFs
-- [ ] Add support for PDF OCR (take screenshots of PDF & feed to vision model)
+- [ ] Add support for multi-page PDFs OCR (take screenshots of PDF & feed to vision model)
 - [ ] Add support for JSON output in addition to markdown

 ## Credit